 Did you know that music CDs finally outsold vinyl in 1988?
 The CD hype was a big revolution back then.
 That was also the year with Ronald Reagan (the actor) in power in the US.
 Terrorists blowing up jumbo-jets over Scotland and American missiles bringing down a passenger plane.

 1988 also was the year of Iron Maiden‘s seventh (!) full length studio album Seventh Son of a Seventh Son.
 The album marked the 5th record with Bruce Dickinson at the helm for vocals since The Number of the Beast.
-He jumped ship later in 1993, which made the band lose a lot of popularity first and quality later.
-For instance, X-Factor featuring Blaze Bayley on vocals (in replacement of Dickinson) got Eddie’s flagship already quite firmly stuck on a number of cliffs.
-And the band had trouble to free this sorry boat from these rocks until the return of the prodigal son towards the end of the century.
+He jumped ship later in 1993, which made the band lose a lot of popularity first, and quality later.
+For instance, X-Factor featuring Blaze Bayley on vocals got Eddie’s flagship already quite firmly stuck on a number of cliffs.
+And the band had trouble to free this sorry boat from these rocks, until the return of the prodigal son towards the end of the century.

 The changeover to a more progressive and – I daresay – more technically advanced style was probably most shocking to most fans.
 And to this day, many a fan cannot forgive Iron Maiden for this.
 The change is indeed remarkable: Out the door is the aforementioned almost insane power that used to stampede over you in earlier records.
 And in comes a much more refined tune.
 Of course, it is still Iron Maiden, no doubt about it.
 And this gets you thinking: Whilst change is good, too much change means chaos.